By Paul Taylor

 This review examines laser hair growth treatment to find out if high cost laser therapy really does work and can stimulate hair regrowth following hair loss.

-This review explains how laser hair loss treatment is said to work, and gives seven potential problems which might mean that this costly form of therapy does not save your hair.
+There are seven potential problems you should know about which might mean this form of therapy does not restore your hair.

 2. Increasing cell energy levels (in the form of ATP - adenosine triphosphate).

 vasodilation (widening blood vessels) which then increases blood flow

 and the supply of nutrients to the hair follicles.

 Studies have shown that shining red light treatment for hair loss can induce significant hair growth in both men (1) and women (2).

 Laser hair regrowth treatment is aimed towards those who have only just started losing hair or developing thinning hair, and not really for anyone whose hair loss is already severe.